Alice Spence

 Alice Spence (born 30 June 1991 in Dumfries) is a Scottish curler from Lockerbie.
+She is a two-time world junior champion (2011, 2012).

 Career

 Youth

-Spence began her junior career by winning a gold medal at the 2009 European Youth Olympic Winter Festival, playing lead for the Scottish team, skipped by Anna Sloan.
+Spence began her junior career by winning a gold medal at the 2009 European Youth Olympic Winter Festival, playing lead for the Scottish team skipped by Anna Sloan.

-Spence was the alternate on the Scottish team (skipped by Eve Muirhead) at the 2011 World Junior Curling Championships, where the team would win a gold medal, though Spence would not play in any games.
-Spence played second for Scotland at the 2012 World Junior Curling Championships on a team skipped by Hannah Fleming.
-The team would go on to win the gold medal.
+Spence was the alternate on the Scottish team, skipped by Eve Muirhead, that won gold at the 2011 World Junior Curling Championships, although she did not play in any games.
+She then played second for Scotland at the 2012 World Junior Curling Championships on a team skipped by Hannah Fleming, which also won the gold medal.

-While attending Queen Margaret University, Spencer played lead for Great Britain (skipped by Fleming) at the 2013 Winter Universiade.
-The team finished in fourth place.
+While attending Queen Margaret University, Spence played lead for Great Britain, again skipped by Fleming, at the 2013 Winter Universiade, where the team finished fourth.

-Women's
+Women's and mixed

+After playing one season for Lorna Vevers, Spence returned to the Fleming rink in 2013, playing second on the team from 2014.

-Spence played lead for Scotland at the 2014 European Mixed Curling Championship on a team skipped by Kyle Smith.
-They would finish fourth.
+Spence played lead for Scotland at the 2014 European Mixed Curling Championship on a team skipped by Kyle Smith, finishing fourth.

-After playing one season for Lorna Vevers, Spence she returned to the Fleming rink in 2013 and has played for her ever since.
-She has played second on the team since 2014.
-The team won the 2018 Scottish Women's Curling Championship and defeated the Eve Muirhead Olympic team for the right to represent Scotland at the 2018 Ford World Women's Curling Championship.
+The Fleming rink won the 2018 Scottish Women's Curling Championship and defeated the Eve Muirhead Olympic team for the right to represent Scotland at the 2018 Ford World Women's Curling Championship.

 Personal life

-Spence is employed as a lab technician.
+Spence works as a lab technician.